How to host a sports day

 Whether you’re celebrating the Olympics and Paralympics or planning an activity-filled birthday party for kids, a sports day is a great way to get everyone involved and out and about in the fresh air.
-Here’s what you need to make your sports day a success.
+For more inspiration for your child's birthday or other fun activities, look at our birthday ideas for kids at home and top summer activities for kids.

 Scout out a location

-First things first – where will you hold your sports day?
-Take a look at local parks and playing fields (ask permission from the local authority if necessary), or if you’d rather somewhere more private, a large garden would be ideal.
-Think about how many people you’re inviting and whether there are facilities (parking/toilets/water fountains) that you can use.
+First things first - where will you hold your sports day?
+Take a look at local parks and playing fields (ask permission from the local authority if necessary), or a large garden would be ideal if you’d rather somewhere more private.
+Think about how many people you're inviting and whether there are facilities (parking/toilets/water fountains) that you can use.

 Brainstorm ideas for activities